xmedius/xmc-user-importer/README.md

 ## Note

+- It is recommended to test the import on one account first and verify that all flows, including email deliveries, are in line with the expected results
 - The password used to create the user will NEVER be sent to newly created user or returned to the enterprise administrator running the script.
 When using `"password_setup_mode": "manual"`, the enterprise administrator is responsible to communicate the password to the users.
 - The welcome emails and fax number assignation email will follow their relevant enterprise settings.
-  Using `"password_setup_mode": "user_choice"` will always send an email to user requesting him to configure his password.
+  - Using `"password_setup_mode": "user_choice"` will always send an email to user requesting him to configure his password.
+  - If any email notification is turned on (welcome email, password setup, etc…) provided email addresses must be valid and accepted by your mail server

 # License